What is Medical Gap Cover?

 Some large medical aid schemes argue that people are buying cheaper and less comprehensive medical aid, paired with gap cover, to meet their needs.
 This is having a deleterious effect on the medical schemes.

-Others say that gap cover is essential and that by removing it, low income earners in particular will be hit hard.
+Others say that gap cover is essential and that by removing it, low income earners in particular will suffer.

-They would probably give up having medical aid altogether as they would see it as being too expensive for the cover it offered.
+They would probably give up having medical aid altogether as it would be too expensive.
 The existence of gap cover makes it more likely they will stick to their medical schemes.

 South Africa’s Council for Medical Schemes, the statutory body that implements the laws as they apply to medical aid companies, has laid down nearly two hundred Prescribed Minimum Benefits (PMBs), including 27 chronic conditions, that all medical schemes must offer their members.
-The scheme is obliged to cover all the medical expenses associated with these conditions and other events such as medical emergencies and most cancers.
+The scheme must cover all the medical expenses associated with these conditions and other events such as medical emergencies and most cancers.

 These PMBs have, of course, sent the cost of medical aid spiralling upward and has made payout of non-PMB-related events less than previously.
 That has led in turn to the popularity of gap cover, top insurance, hospital plans and non-medical aid health insurance.
-On the other hand, medical schemes – unlike health insurance, gap cover or top up cover – are obliged by law to accept anyone who can pay the premiums, while health insurance is subject to a health check up.
+On the other hand, medical schemes – unlike health insurance, gap cover or top up cover – must law to accept anyone who can pay the premiums.
+On the other hand, health insurance is subject to a health check up.
 In addition, medical schemes are structured so that the younger members subsidise the older members.
 This is in the interests of everyone who wants access to private health care.